Impeachment trial of Samuel Chase: Legacy

-The impeachment raised constitutional questions over the nature of the judiciary and was the end of a series of efforts to define the appropriate extent of judicial independence under the Constitution.
+Chase is the only U.S. Supreme Court justice that has ever been impeached.
+The impeachment trial raised constitutional questions over the nature of the judiciary and was the end of a series of efforts to define the appropriate extent of judicial independence under the Constitution.
 It set the unofficial limits of the impeachment power, fixed the concept that the judiciary was prohibited from engaging in partisan politics, defined the role of the judge in a criminal jury trial, and clarified judicial independence.
 The construction was largely attitudinal, as it modified political norms without codifying new legal doctrines.